 Limits, continuity, the derivative, the chain rule, implicit differentiation, applications of the derivative, and the Mean Value Theorem.
 Definite and indefinite integration, the Fundamental Theorem of Calculus, and an introduction to integration through u-substitution.
 Students must have a thorough knowledge of precalculus such as is covered in MATH 114, including proficiency with algebra and the trigonometric functions.
 Students without such a background are strongly advised to take MATH 114.
-(General Education - Logic & Analytical Thought or General Education - Mathematics) Four semester hours.
+(General Education - Scientific and Mathematical Reasoning and Core Academic Skills) Four semester hours.